echoi/simput_for_des/types/des3d/README.md

 This Simput type is meant to produce an input file for DynSol.

-## Downloading simput and running des3d
+## Downloading Simput And Running DES3D

  Taken from the README of Simput, also found on this fork's GitHub page: